Child Protection Policy

 Dealing with allegations against staff

-If a concern is raised about the practice or behaviour of a member of staff this information will be recorded and passed to the headteacher Name.
-The local authority designated officer (LADO) will be contacted and the relevant guidance will be followed
+If a concern is raised about the practice or behaviour of a member of staff this information will be recorded and passed to a headteacher, either Odele Davies or Edd Harrison.
+The Local Authority Designated Officer (LADO) will be contacted and the relevant guidance will be followed.

-If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.
+If the allegation is against a headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.

 Dealing with allegations against pupils

-If a concern is raised that there is an allegation of a pupil abusing another pupil within the school, the ‘dealing with allegations against pupils’ guidance will be followed (Annex 6)
+If a concern is raised that there is an allegation of a pupil abusing another pupil within the school, the ‘Peer on Peer Abuse’ guidance will be followed (Annex 6)

 Roles and responsibilities within Mengham Junior School